-Most recently, the idea of edge-to-edge connections (also termed mucosa-to-mucosa) has been challenged.
+Recently, the idea of end-to-side connections (also termed mucosa-to-mucosa) has been challenged.
 A new technique, termed invagination epididymovasostomy, that does not use the edge-to-edge connection, has become popular over the last several years.
 The essential difference between this new technique and the edge-to-edge technique for vasectomy reversal surgery is that the epididymal tubule edge is not sutured to the vas deferens edge.
 Instead the sutures are placed such that the epididymal tubule is carefully pulled into the hole of the vas deferens or invaginated into it.
 This new technique uses fewer sutures and appears to be a more leak-free anastomosis than the edge-to-edge approach to vasectomy reversal surgery.
-Dr. Turek uses this new vasectomy reversal technique as much as possible.
+Dr. Turek was an early adopter of the invagination epididymovasostomy and uses this new vasectomy reversal technique as much as possible.

-Dr. Turek recently invented, studied and published a new technique that uses a novel lubricant to make vasectomy reversals easier to perform.
-This new technique involves a safe, nonreactive lubricating bulking agent termed Viscoat™ has been used by opthalmologists for years in delicate eye surgery cases.
+A new vasectomy reversal technique that was invented by Dr. Turek uses a novel lubricant to make vasectomy reversals easier to perform.
+This new technique involves a safe, nonreactive lubricating bulking agent called Viscoat™ that has been used by ophthalmologists for years in delicate eye surgery cases.

 Dr. Turek has found that when this new technique is used in vasectomy reversal cases, this substance helps make the vas deferens lumen larger for easier suture placement and magnifies the microsurgical view of the vas deferens lumen.
 It also helps visualize the connection without the need for cautery that can damage tissue.
 And this benefit comes without any loss of patency rate when compared to vasectomy reversal cases in which Viscoat is not used.
 This magnifying lubricant has become an important new technique or “tool” in Dr. Turek’s microsurgery cases and is an example of how a master microsurgeon is constantly looking for ways to improve outcomes after vasectomy reversal.